 – Singapore Ministry of Education 2006

-The School District of Clayton’s balanced mathematics program challenges students to think deeply, construct arguments and work together to solve problems and generalize results.
-From kindergarten through eighth grade, students develop an extensive understanding of concepts by moving from the use of concrete to pictorial to abstract representations using the Math in Focus text series.
-In grades 9-12, students build upon this foundation with an increased focus on abstract thinking in preparation for college and career readiness.
-Central to all mathematics learning, all K-12 students participate in multi-step and non-routine problem solving.
-The K-12 mathematics curriculum effectively prepares students of all ages and abilities with the skills necessary to think critically, communicate effectively and accomplish real-world tasks.Listed below are the Enduring Understandings of the Mathematics curriculum.
+The School District of Clayton’s mathematics program challenges students to think deeply, construct arguments and work together to solve problems and generalize results.
+From kindergarten through eighth grade, students develop an extensive understanding of concepts by moving from the use of concrete representations to pictorial and finally, abstract representations of grade level mathematics concepts.
+In grades 9-12, students build upon this foundation with an increased focus on algebraic thinking in preparation for college and career readiness.
+Central to all mathematics learning, all Clayton K-12 students participate in multi-step and non-routine problem solving.
+The K-12 mathematics curriculum prepares students of all ages and abilities with the skills necessary to think critically, communicate effectively and accomplish real-world tasks.Listed below are the Enduring Understandings of the Mathematics curriculum.
 These are statements that summarize important ideas and core processes that are central to a discipline and have lasting value beyond the classroom.